xcat2/xcat-core/docs/source/guides/install-guides/common/uninstall_xcat.rst

 Remove xCAT Files
 -----------------

-1. Remove the xCAT RPMs.
+1. Remove the xCAT RPMs

   There is no easy way to distinct all the packages depending by xCAT.
 For packages shipped by xCAT, you can remove them by the commands below.